Quiz bowl: Gameplay

 During a quiz bowl game, two teams of usually up to four or five players are read questions by a moderator.
 When there are more than four players on a team, the team has to substitute its players for different games.
 Each player usually has an electronic buzzer to signal in ("buzz") at any time during the question to give an answer.
-In most forms of quiz bowl, there are two types of questions: toss-ups and bonuses.
-Toss-ups are questions that any individual player can attempt to answer by buzzing in, and players are generally not allowed to confer with each other before answering.
+In most forms of quiz bowl, there are two types of questions: tossups and bonuses.
+Tossups are questions that any individual player can attempt to answer by buzzing in, and players are generally not allowed to confer with each other before answering.
 If the answer given is incorrect, then no other member of that team may give an answer, and the moderator continues reading the question to the other team.
-If a toss-up is successfully answered, the team who answered correctly is given an opportunity to answer a bonus question.
+If a tossup is successfully answered, the team who answered correctly is given an opportunity to answer a bonus question.
 Bonuses are usually worth a total of 30 points and consist of three individual questions worth ten points each.
 Team members are generally permitted to confer with each other before answering these questions.

 Regional or local tournaments may dispose of any number of standard rules entirely.
-Some may only have toss-ups and not use bonuses at all, especially to prevent cheating at tournaments played online.
+Some may only have tossups and not use bonuses at all, especially to prevent cheating at tournaments played online.

 Some formats include a lightning round during which a team attempts to answer multiple questions as fast as possible under a given time limit, usually sixty seconds.
 Other formats include a written worksheet round, where teams work together for 2–5 minutes to agree on their written answers.

 Match length is determined by either a game clock or the number of questions in a packet.
 In most formats, a game ends once the moderator has finished reading every question in a packet, usually 20.
-Tie-breaking procedures may include reading extra toss-ups until the tie is broken or sudden-death toss-ups.
+Tie-breaking procedures may include reading extra tossups until the tie is broken or sudden-death tossups.